LuminosLabs/Quicksilver/README.md

 5. Go to the **Parameters** tab and enter the following:
     - **Transaction Type** - the payment buyers will perform with CyberSource PayPal.
 The default value is **Authorization**, whereby a payment is authorized only, not yet captured.
 If you specify **Sale**, the payment is immediately transferred from a buyer's account to the merchant's account
     - **Decision Manager Enabled** - enables Decision Manager(Advanced Fraud Screen).
 It will have effect only if the Decision Manager is active on the CyberSource account.
 If Decision Manager is enabled and **orgId** is enabled (see above) Device Fingerprinting fraud check also occurs for **Authorization** and **Sale** transactions.
 For more information about Device Fingerprinting fraud check the Decision Manager/Documentation/Guides Section in the CyberSource Dashboard.
     - **Success Url** - endpoint that PayPal will call after the user presses Continue on the PayPal Page.
-Please see **PayPalPaymentController.Purchase** action as a sample
+Please see **PayPalPaymentController.Purchase** action for a sample
     - **Cancel Url** - endpoint that PayPal will call after the user presses Cancel and return to seller's website on the PayPal Page
 6. Open the **Markets** tab and add the expected markets for this payment.
 7. In Commerce Manager, go to **Administration > Order System > Meta Classes**.